bionicdl-sustech/DeepClawBenchmark/Documents/Jigsaw_task/task_description.md

 task descrption

 # Result
 In each experiment, we record the results of the functions and task.
+The metrics of each function and full task are showed below.
+- IoU, XXXX
+- AP, xxxx
+- sucess rate, xxxxx
+- time, xxxx

 ![metric](https://github.com/bionicdl-sustech/DeepClawBenchmark/blob/master/Documents/Jigsaw_task/metrics.png)

 metrics|IoU|AP|success rate|time(s)|area rate
 -------|---|--|------------|---------|----